SDLT (Stamp Duty Land Tax), is a tax you pay when buying property or land in England & Wales.

-How much stamp duty you have to pay:
+How much stamp duty do I have to pay?

 You don’t just pay Stamp Duty when purchasing property; the charge is also applied on most transactions on land, grants or assignments of leases, and transfers of chargeable securities, for example, shares in companies.